-In his 13 seasons overall coaching in the MAAC, McGrane has guided a number of players to individual success.
-McGrane coached and recruited two MAAC Players of the Year, one MAAC Rookie of the Year, 15 regional All-Americans plus 25 all-conference student-athletes at Niagara.
+In his 13 seasons overall coaching in the MAAC, McGrane has guided a number of players to individual accolades.
+McGrane coached and recruited two MAAC Players of the Year, one MAAC Rookie of the Year, 20 regional All-Americans plus 30 all-conference student-athletes.

 Performance away from the soccer pitch has been just as important during his tenure.
-His team posted a GPA of 3.0 or higher every season and McGrane mentored 60 MAAC All-Academic selections in addition to 10 NSCAA Scholar-Athletes.
+His teams have posted a GPA of 3.0 or higher every season and McGrane has mentored 93 MAAC All-Academic selections in addition to 10 NSCAA Scholar-Athletes.
 Canisius led all teams in the conference with 14 MAAC All-Academic honorees during the 2015 season.

 Prior to his time at Niagara, McGrane spent five seasons as the top assistant coach at Coastal Carolina University.
 With the Chanticleers, McGrane helped build the program into a perennial power.
 He recruited three players drafted into the MLS, including the third overall selection in 2003, and six All-Americans.
 Coastal Carolina captured three Big South Championships and one NCAA Tournament appearance during McGrane's term.

-McGrane's first collegiate coaching position was as an assistant coach at Western Kentucky from 1995 to 1997.
-He helped the Hilltoppers to their first Sun Belt Conference Championship in 1995.
+McGrane's first collegiate coaching position was as an assistant coach at Western Kentucky from 1995 to 1997, helping the Hilltoppers to their first Sun Belt Conference Championship in 1995.
 McGrane has also held coaching positions on the Region III staff for the United States Olympic Development Program from 2000 to 2002 and as the head coach of South Carolina for the U.S. ODP from 1997 to 2002.